ksauce001/ksauce001.github.old/_posts/2025-05-05-Expedition-33-Game-Review.md

 that leaves you either frustrated or extremely excited for getting those inputs timing correct.
 Yes, you will not have to wait for the enemy turn, you will be forced to react to the enemy attacking you.
 With dodging and parrying, as well as other controls as you advance in the game.
-The mechanics of dodging and parrying is roughly similar to Lies of P where you may feel there is a input delay.
+The mechanics of dodging and parrying is roughly similar to Lies of P where you may feel there is an input delay.
 However, if you listen to the audios ques you may have a higher chance of pulling off then just staring and hoping you press the button at the right time.
 You can also shoot enemies, use items, different skills based on the character you have in the party, and more.
 You will have endless combination of pictos, which are essentially buffs and effects that can make or break your characters.
 Unique skills pertaining and overall you will not be bored trying different combos.
 So in this incredible game you will either be